Reviews

 Summer Concert 2009

-Wymondham Abbey was the magnificent setting for the Wymondham Choral Society’s summer concert.
+Wymondham Abbbey was the magnificent setting for the Wymondham Choral Society’s summer concert.
 The large choir, accompanied by an invitation orchestra of about thirty players, was conducted by Claire Dixon.

 The main work in the first half, Mendelssohn’s Psalm 42, featured Bridget Snasdell, mezzo-soprano, who sang with a strong, clear confidence.
 Although somewhat hesitant in places, the choir produced a rich sound with a pleasing balance between the four sections.
 This was an attractive work, not particularly well-known, but a striking contrast to the three other short pieces in the first half of the concert.